 Q: Is a chemical luminescence reaction caused by LUMISCENE better visible than standard or tablet based luminol solutions?

-, a chemical luminescence reaction caused by the unique LUMISCENE solution is better visible because the produced light emits at 525 nm of the visible spectrum, which is blue/ green instead of at ±425 nm., which is blue, produced by standard and tablet based luminol solutions.
-Our human eye are up to 5 times more sensitive in this area of the visible light spectrum.
+YES, a chemical luminescence reaction caused by the unique LUMISCENE solution is better visible because the produced light emits at 525 nm of the visible spectrum, which is blue/ green instead of at ±425 nm., which is blue, produced by standard and tablet based luminol solutions.
+Our human eyes are up to 5 times more sensitive in this area of the visible light spectrum.
 Besides this the presence of fluorescein in LUMISCENE works as an enhancer of the chemical luminescence reaction and therefore the reaction is not only brighter but also better visible (see the test on the website measured with a photo spectra analyser)than the reaction caused by standard and tablet based luminol solutions

 Q: How do I store LUMISCENE?